ToshioCP/Gobject-tutorial/src/sec3.src.md

 @@@

 - The contents of header files are public, i.e. it is open to any files.
-Header files include macros, which are giving type information, cast and type check, and public functions.
+Header files include macros, which gives type information, cast and type check, and public functions.
 - 1,2,18: These directives prevent that the header file is read two times or more.
 - 6,7: `T_TYPE_DOUBLE` is public.
 `G_DECLARE_FINAL_TYPE` is also expanded to public definitions.